1 Juvenile Dead, 1 Injured After Shooting In Pittsburgh's Marshall-Shadeland Neighborhood

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — Police are investigating after two juveniles were shot in Pittsburgh’s Marshall-Shadeland neighborhood.READ MORE: Pittsburgh Brothers Honored During National Donate Life Month
+PITTSBURGH (KDKA) — Police are investigating after two juveniles were shot in Pittsburgh’s Marshall-Shadeland neighborhood.READ MORE: Two New K9 Teams Graduate From Pittsburgh Police K9 School

 Stay with KDKA for more on this developing story.